athena-framework/athena/docs/cli.md

 ### Required/Optional Parameters

-Non-nilable parameters are considered required and will raise an exception if not supplied.
-Nilable parameters are considered optional and will be nil if not supplied.
+Non-nilable parameters are considered required and will raise an exception if not supplied, without a default value.
+Nilable parameters are considered optional and will be nil if not supplied, without a default value.